Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

-Additional microscopic details of this doublon dynamics are visible in the middle and right panels of Fig.\ref{ent}.
-Here, the components of the two-body wavefunction at time $t=24T$ on the basis of two-particle states $\ket{l_1l_2}$ are plotted for the same two cases.
-For non-interacting particles, the wavefunction of the system is the tensor product of the two single-particle states.
-This is illustrated by the checkerboard pattern visible in the right panel of Fig.\ref{ent}.
-In the case of topological doublons, instead, the wavefunction consists of a superposition of doublon states at different positions and keeps displaying a strong entanglement between the two particles: as it is visible in the middle panel of Fig.\ref{ent}, a measurement of the position of the first particle provides full information on the other particle's position.
+Physically, this behaviour can be understood as a strong entanglement between the two particles: a measurement of the position of the first particle provides full information on the other particle's position.
 When written in the computational basis of the quantum computer device, the state with a delocalized doublon along the edge can be seen as a generalized W state for a system of $N_\text{sites}$ qutrits.
 As such, it can be straightforwardly revealed in a QC platform.